 Once you have carefully researched and finally chosen the right course and university for you, it’s time to begin your application.
 You can apply online using the UCAS online application tool, so regardless of your location, you won’t miss out on applying to UK institutions.
 There are six key sections to your application, as follows:

-You should note any previous or current employment here, particularly anything of relevance to your course.
+You should note any previous or current employment here, particularly anything of relevance to the course you are applying for.

 This is the most important part of your application – it’s your best opportunity to give an overview of why you should be accepted by the university and onto your chosen course.
 Here you can showcase personal and professional achievements, and any extracurricular activity that will bolster your application.
 This statement can be up to 4,000 characters and it should be a comprehensive overview to support your application.
 Take time to really prepare for this, and start early so you have enough time to redraft.
 Do get one of your teachers or another independent party to check this over and give you feedback, and ensure you only write information that’s relevant to your course and application.